Influenza - Fact sheet about seasonal influenza

 Every winter, the population in the northern hemisphere is affected by influenza outbreaks.
 This is called seasonal influenza.
 Two types of influenza virus, types A and B, are the cause of these outbreaks.
-Influenza virus type A can be further divided into subtypes.
 As these different viruses are constantly mutating, the immunity we gained from previous exposure is gradually lost.

 Epidemics probably caused by influenza are known far back in time.
 It is especially the extraordinary, large epidemics that have been recorded.
 A total of 19 such large influenza epidemics, called pandemics, have been recorded in history.

 The first pandemic was described in 1580.
 The largest pandemic was the Spanish influenza of 1918-19, which resulted in 25-40 million deaths worldwide.
 In Norway, about 15 000 people died.

 The last three major pandemics were Asian influenza in 1957, Hong Kong influenza in 1968 and the H1N1 pandemic in 2009/2010.
 The new variant of A (H1N1) virus that caused the pandemic in 2009/2010, is often called "swine flu" since it is closely related to the classical swine influenza virus.
 Subsequent to the 2009-2010 pandemic period, this variant has become established as one of the regular seasonal influenza viruses.
 The virus is now officially called A(H1N1)pdm09.